 Under the watchful eye of designer Peter Lewis-Crown OBE, Thomas translated sketches into patterns and toiles, cut, fitted and tailored for the model collections and clients alike, fine tuning his eye for line, colour and balance.
 Something no college education can give you, Thomas feels very privileged to have worked for an illustrious old world clientele, whose names read like from pages of Debrett’s.
 Frequent customers for which Thomas tailored jackets and coats included such personalities as Countess Raine Spencer, Diana Barnato- Walker, Baroness von Hoyningen-Huene nee Nancy Oakes, Marguerite Wolff, The Duchess of Devonshire and Baroness Thatcher.

-When Lachasse sadly closing after 80 years in business and demands from his own clients steadily rising, Thomas established his own atelier.
-Since winning an award by NADFAS a decade ago, Thomas’ studio is located at Cockpit Arts in Bloomsbury, a former furniture factory converted into studios for designers and craftspeople.
+When Lachasse sadly closing after 80 years in business and demands from his own clients steadily rising, Thomas established his own atelier and for over 10 years Thomas was located at Cockpit Arts in Bloomsbury, before moving his atelier to the Kent coast.
+For consultations and fittings clients are now seen at Thomas’s Mayfair Club.